Help Center Help Articles Community RMA & Warranty Downloads Tech Specs

 Desired Public IP Address: 198.51.100.4

-1. One postrouting rule needs to be created
+1. One postrouting rule must be created

 Filter rule